-Far more time savings: There are few people in the world who can write faster than they can talk and it is here that SR technology really shows its mettle.
+There are few people in the world who can write faster than they can talk and it is here that speech recognition technology really shines.
 Instead of spending their time making endless reports regarding the diagnosis of their patents, doctors can utilize that time more constructively by dictating their reports.

-Ambient noise: This is one of the biggest challenges that SR technology has to face.
-Since hospitals and other health care facilities are intrinsically noisy places, it is very challenging for the software to sift the actual speech from the ambient noise.
+This is one of the biggest challenges that speech recognition technology has to face.
+Since hospitals and other health care facilities are intrinsically noisy places.
+It is very challenging for the software to separate the users speech from the ambient noise.
 This can lead to errors as the speech often gets garbed during the process.
 But, with the use of a high quality speech recognition microphone you can easily overcome this.

-The software is very accent sensitive and ‘training’ it to recognize a particular voice or accent is not an easy task.
+The software is very accent sensitive and training it to recognize a particular voice or accent is not an easy task.
 Fortunately, this technology has improved significantly over the years and is getting better at understanding accents.